dotnet/docs-maui/docs/fundamentals/data-binding/multibinding.md

 When setting the `Converter` and `StringFormat` properties, the converter is applied to the data value first, and then the `StringFormat` is applied.

-For more information about string formatting in .NET MAUI, see [.NET MAUI String Formatting](string-formatting.md).
+For more information about string formatting in .NET MAUI, see [String formatting](string-formatting.md).

 ## Provide fallback values